aptech/docs/docs/CR-edit.rst

 Purpose
 ----------------

-Edits a disk file.
+Opens a file in the GAUSS programming editor.

 Format
 ----------------
 .. function:: edit filename

-    :param filename: the name of the file to be edited.
+    :param filename: the name of the file to be opened.
     :type filename: literal

 Remarks